condeo/codingChallenge/readme.md

  2- add your database credentials in settings.py at line 87,88 ("USER": "your_db_name", "PASSWORD": "your_db_pass")
  3- python manage.py migrate.
 If that doesn't work, do python manage.py migrate shop_workflow
  4- python manage.py createsuperuser
-#username: root
-#password: A1234567

 5- Loading CSV file would be: python manage.py load_csv
-#this will lookf for a csv file named "seed.csv" inside the data folder
+    -this will lookf for a csv file named "seed.csv" inside the data folder

 6- Command to run the report (mechanic per repair type) would be: python manage.py gen_reports
-#this will print the report in your shell screen
+    -this will print the report in your shell screen

 Assumptions: I considered the column id (in the example table)to be the primary key: In other\ words, in the example table given, data from line 4 (Rich) will be \